VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 Data path and hyperparameters are configured in `options.py`.
 Please pay attention that you may need to modify `options.py` to make the program work as expected.

-**Notes**:

-- Contribution in sharing the results of this model is highly appreciated

 ## Dependencies